Murray in US Open last 32 for first time since 2016

 "I feel like I'm getting closer to where I want to be."

-A deep run at a major tournament has long been one of Murray's biggest targets, with his body eventually starting to hold up for longer periods than recent seasons.
+A deep run at a major tournament has long been one of former world number one Murray's biggest targets, with his body eventually starting to hold up for longer periods than recent seasons.

 Since having the hip surgery that he feared could end his career in 2019, Murray had only reached the third round at a Grand Slam event once when he lost to Canada's Denis Shapovalov at Wimbledon in 2021.

-Eventually he reached the same stage again at Flushing Meadows, where he won his first major title in 2012.
+Eventually he reached the same stage again at Flushing Meadows, where he won his first major title in 2012, after wearing down Nava.